 One of the greatest revelations about this hobby for me was that it is damn near affordable.
 Laughably cheap, in fact.
 Especially in comparison to the vintage Japanese toy collecting I used to get up to.

 Oh, as with anything, you can go down the monetary rabbit hole with Hot Wheels if you wish (or aren’t careful) but, as toy-collecting hobbies go, this one is pretty friendly.
-Cars currently retail in my area for less than a $1 and you can get two feet of track for a similar amount. $10 or $20 in and you’ve already got A LOT of fun.
+Cars currently retail in my area for just a little over $1 and you can get two feet of track for a similar amount. $10 or $20 in and you’ve already got A LOT of fun.
 That wouldn’t even cover shipping with my old hobby …

 Building A Track and Modifying Cars

 The two-car wide, open lane track I mentioned above is taken from the NASCAR Adventure Force Crash Racers set from Far Out Toys.
 The set sells for around $30 and, though not designed to work with Hot Wheels, makes an awesome addition to almost any 1:64 track.
-Unfortunately, each set only comes with 4 straights and isn’t sold outside the set (darn it).
+Unfortunately, each set only comes with 4 straights and track pieces aren’t available outside the set (darn it).
 Consequently, you have to buy multiple Crash Racers sets to get a decent amount of wide, fat track.

 Beyond the fat track addition, there are numerous folks out there making 1:64 race track accessories.
 Adapters, hills, curves, electronic starting gates and finishing lines, decorations, and so much more …